warbl/sdrtranscriber/README.md

 To view and use the application a user can go to this public address: https://sdrtranscriber.tk/.
 To install the mobile version on an Android device, a user can go to this address in their browser.
 Then on the home page there should be button to install the mobile app.
 To install on an iPhone device, a user can also go to this address in the browser and then add the application to their home screen as a bookmark.

 ### Build Application Instructions
-To build and run the entire application on your local machine you would need three SDR devices connected to your local machine, you would then need to run the code in the sdr-backend folder on your local machine to run the SDR devices.
+To build and run the entire application on your local machine you would first need all of the things listed in the requirements section above.
+You would need to connect the SDR devices to your local machine, and you would then need to run the code in the sdr-backend folder on your local machine to run and control the SDR devices.

-To run the rest of the application you would need to run the server application and the client application.
-To do that you can use these script files which will build and start both applications
+To run the rest of the application, on another machine you would need to run the server application and the client application.
+To do that you can use these script files which will build and start both applications.

 (This application can only work if the remote machine with the SDR devices as well as the database is up and running!)